 School Library/Media Specialist Initial Licensure

-If you already have a teaching license and wish to pursue a career as a school librarian/media specialist, there are programs available through Kent State's iSchool (School of Information)for obtaining this licensure, along with a Master's Degree.
-The Instructional Technology (ITEC) program no longer supports such programs.
+If you already have a teaching license and wish to pursue a career as a school librarian/media specialist, there are programs available through Kent State's iSchool (School of Information) for obtaining this licensure, along with a Master's Degree.

-If you do not have a teaching license, the only way to become a school librarian in Ohio is through an INITIAL Licensure program.
-The Instructional Technology program offers a 57 credit hour dual degree program with the School of Information for initial K-12 School Library Media Licensure.
-Most of the program is available online, including all of the SLIS and ITEC courses, but a few courses from other program areas might not be.
+If you do not have a teaching license, you can become a school librarian in Ohio through an INITIAL Licensure program.
+The Educational Technology program offers a 57 credit hour dual degree program with the School of Information for initial K-12 School Library Media Licensure.
+Most of the program is available online, including all of the SLIS and ETEC courses, but a few courses from other program areas might not be.

-Here is a link to the Web page describing how to apply for admission to EHHS, including a link to Apply Online.
+For more information on applying for admission to EHHS, including a link to apply online, visit the Graduate Student Services Admissions page.
 For admission into this program you must have an overall grade point average (GPA) for all coursework of at least 3.0.
 If not, you need to take the Graduate Record Exam (GRE) and submit your scores.
 Also required are a goal statement, 3 reference forms or letters, and college transcripts.
+Forms associated with the application process are available on the Forms page.

-If you have any further questions, feel free to contact me by email or phone.
+If you have any further questions, contact the program coordinator.